 Ann: Yes, that's when he was in the Clarence Thomas thing.

 Ann: And I said to all the men on that one, I said, you all came across like a bunch of bullies.

 Let me give you some background.
-This was back in 1991.
-If you remember Clarence Thomas was a nominee for the Supreme Court and an attorney named Anita Hill had told the Senate Judiciary Committee that Thomas had sexually harassed her when he was her boss.
+This was in 1991.
+Clarence Thomas was a nominee for the Supreme Court and an attorney named Anita Hill had told the Senate Judiciary Committee that Thomas had sexually harassed her when he was her boss.
 Al Simpson was a Republican on that committee, and he had some questions about Anita Hill’s story, and her motives.

-Al, via C-SPAN: “If what you said occurred this man said to you, occurred, why in God’s name, would you ever speak to a man like that, the rest of of your life?
+Al, via C-SPAN: “If what you say this man said to you occurred, why in God’s name, would you ever speak to a man like that, the rest of of your life?"

 Anita Hill, via C-SPAN: "That’s a very good question…”

 Ann: And I was not following it moment by moment.
-And when I finally did.
+When I finally did.
 I just couldn’t believe the way Al was operating.
 And I did tell him, you all sound terrible.
 You sound like a bunch of male chauvinist pigs.

 Al: She’d say I don’t know what you’re doing today, but for god’s sake, you look really nasty.